-How to Remove Bad Reviews – Atilus’ 8 step guide to minimizing the effects of negative reviews on search engines and retail websites, while simultaneously growing your business.
+How to Remove Bad Reviews (and Strengthen Your Online Reputation Management) – Atilus’ 8-step guide to minimizing the effects of negative reviews on search engines and retail websites, while simultaneously growing your business.

 This article won’t really talk about how to remove bad reviews online – that’s really not possible.
 There’s no legitimate service or company you can pay to eliminate a review.
-Instead this article covers how you can turn that bad review into a positive marketing piece for your company, using it as a reminder of the world we currently live in – and the fact that you as a business owner of Director of Marketing can no longer ignore any space, or any customer interaction.
+Instead, this article covers how you can turn that bad review into a positive marketing piece for your company as part of a strong digital marketing strategy, using it as a reminder of the world we currently live in – and the fact that you, as a business owner or Director of Marketing, can no longer ignore any space, or any customer interaction.

-Over the past few years, we’ve had the opportunity to work with some amazing clients, and more-and-more these businesses are asking us how to remove bad reviews on their business from the web.
-They’re great companies, but 1 or 2 bad client experiences have led to retribution online – and they fear it’s hurting their business.
-If nothing else these reviews are hurting their egos and every entrepreneur wants to please everyone 🙂 In working through this issue with many clients we’ve created a frame work for which you can make sure the effects of these reviews are minimized and – even better – possibly grow your business.
+Over the past few years, we’ve had the opportunity to work with some amazing clients, and more and more, these businesses are asking us how to remove bad reviews of their business from the web.
+They’re great companies, but 1 or 2 bad client experiences have led to retribution online – and they fear it’s hurting their business and their online reputation.
+If nothing else, these reviews are hurting their egos, and every entrepreneur wants to please everyone 🙂 In working through this issue with many clients, we’ve created a framework for which you can make sure the effects of these reviews are minimized and – even better – possibly grow your business.

 Here’s a breakdown of how we attack each situation and help our clients to remove bad reviews from Google (or other places):